-Carnaval Festival is the first dark ride that was built in Efteling.
+Carnaval Festival is the first dark ride that opened in Efteling.
 It was designed by Dutch film producer Joop Geesink, who worked mostly on puppet movies.
-Geesink worked on several small projects in the years before the opening of Carnaval Festival, however none of them were used in the park.
+Geesink was an adviser for Efteling in the years leading up to this project.

 Carnaval Festivalplein, 5171 KW Kaatsheuvel, Netherlands